Guarayos Province

 Guarayos is a province in the northwestern parts of the Bolivian Santa Cruz Department.

 Location

 Guarayos is one of fifteen provinces in the Santa Cruz Department.
 It borders Beni Department in the north and northwest, Ichilo Province and Obispo Santistevan Province in the southwest, and Ñuflo de Chávez Province in the south and east.

 The Province is situated between 13° 58' and 16° 30' south, and 62° 29' and 64° 44' west, its extension from east to west is up to 320 km, from north to west circa 380 km.

 Population

 Part of the province is inhabited by an indigenous people, called Guarayos.
 The current indigenous inhabitants seem to have settled here beginning with the 16th century.
 The province's population went up from 17,697 (census 1992) to 31,577 (census 2001) and 38,448 (estimation 2005).

+The latest census in Bolivia (2024) counted 57,744 people (53.200, aged 4 and over) in the province, out of which 1,507 were German-speaking Mennonites aged 4 and over or 2.8% of the entire population.

 Division

 The province consists of three municipalities which are further subdivided into cantons.